kubernetes-sigs/wg-ai-conformance/kars/NNNN-kar-template/README.md

 <!--
 **Note:** *Not required until targeted at a release.*
-Document automated tests that have been added to the AI conformance test suite.
+Document all the automated tests that have been added to the AI conformance test suite.
 -->

 ## Implementation History